CodingOver/Js_Polyfill_implementation/README.md

 > - [x] `implemented` - Array.prototype.filter()

-- The **filter()** Method create a new array with all elements that pass the test implemented by the provided function.
+- The **filter()** Method create a new array populated with the results of calling a provided function on every element in the calling array.

-- The method return value as a new array with elements that pass the test.
-If no elements pass the test, an empty array will be returned
+- The method return value as a new array with each element being the result of the callback function.

 ```Js
 Array.prototype.myMap = function (callback) {